 - 4.3.4.
 Airspace Protection Criteria Proposed buildings that are 35 feet or higher AGL require ALUC review.
 No hazards to flight, including physical (e.g., tall objects), visual, and electronic forms of interference with the safety of aircraft operations, and land uses that may attract birds to increase in the area shall be permitted.
-As a condition for development approval, the owner of any property proposed for development within Safety Zone 2 shall be required to dedicate an avigation easement to the County of Solano.
+As a condition for development approval, the owner of any property proposed for development within Safety Zone 2 shall be required to dedicate an avigation easement to the County of Solano or the City of Rio Vista.
 FAA notification is required for all new buildings.
-For a description of the 14 CFR Part 77 surfaces, see Policy 5.4.3. - 4.3.5.
-Avigation Easement Dedication As a condition for development approval, the owner of any property proposed for development within Safety Zone 2 shall be required to dedicate an avigation easement to the County of Solano.
-The avigation easement (see Appendix D of this document for an example) shall, to the maximum extent permitted by law: - (a) Provide the right of flight in the airspace above the property; - (b) Allow the generation of noise and other impacts associated with aircraft overflight, including but not limited to noise, vibrations, turbulence, odors, vapors, fumes, fuel particle emissions, exhaust, smoke, and dust; - (c) Restrict the height of structures, trees, and other objects; - (d) Permit access to the property for the removal or aeronautical marking and lighting of objects exceeding the established height limit; and - (e) Prohibit from being created on the property electrical and electronic interference, glint, glare, and other conditions that would impair the vision of pilots, high-velocity exhaust plumes, and other interference with radio, radar, microwave, or means of aircraft communication, and uses or features that make it difficult for pilots to distinguish between airfield navigation lights and visual aids and other lights, and other potential hazards to flight from being created on the property.
+For a description of the 14 CFR Part 77 surfaces, see Policy AP-2. - 4.3.5.
+Avigation Easement Dedication As a condition for development approval, the owner of any property proposed for development within Safety Zone 2 shall be required to dedicate an avigation easement to the County of Solano or the City of Rio Vista.
+The avigation easement (see Appendix B of this document for an example) shall, to the maximum extent permitted by law: - (a) Provide the right of flight in the airspace above the property; - (b) Allow the generation of noise and other impacts associated with aircraft overflight, including but not limited to noise, vibrations, turbulence, odors, vapors, fumes, fuel particle emissions, exhaust, smoke, and dust; - (c) Restrict the height of structures, trees, and other objects;

+- (d) Permit access to the property for the removal or aeronautical marking and lighting of objects exceeding the established height limit; and - (e) Prohibit from being created on the property electrical and electronic interference, glint, glare, and other conditions that would impair the vision of pilots, high-velocity exhaust plumes, and other interference with radio, radar, microwave, or means of aircraft communication, and uses or features that make it difficult for pilots to distinguish between airfield navigation lights and visual aids and other lights, and other potential hazards to flight from being created on the property.

-Safety Zone 3 (see Figure 2) contains the areas where pilots turn to their final descent.
-In this safety zone, in addition to uses allowed in Safety Zone 2, greenhouses, low-hazard materials storage, mini-storage, warehouses, light industrial uses, and vehicle repair services are normally allowed.
-Very low residential densities and low-intensity offices and commercial uses are limited within this zone, while uses with higher concentrations of people and children are prohibited.
+Safety Zone 3 (see Figure 4) contains the areas where aircraft turn as they approach or depart the runway.
+Uses allowed in this safety zone include greenhouses, low-hazard materials storage, mini-storage, warehouses, light industrial uses, and vehicle repair services, as well as uses allowed in Safety Zone 2.
+Very low residential densities and low-intensity offices and commercial uses are permitted within this zone, while uses with higher concentrations of people and children are prohibited.

-Maximum Densities/Intensities Other Uses (people/ac) Safety Zone Locations Residential Density Allowed Maximum Nonresidential Intensity (people per acre) Maximum Single Acre Intensity (people per acre) 3 Extended Approach/ Departure Zone 1 du per 2 ac 70 210
+Maximum Densities/Intensities Other Uses (people/ac) Safety Zone Locations Residential Density Allowed Maximum Nonresidential Intensity (people per acre) Maximum Single Acre Intensity- Clustered Development (people per acre) 3 Extended Approach/ Departure Zone 1 du per 2 ac 70 210